Two kinds of time lines need to be considered in a proposal: Internal and External.

 - If proposal involves cost-sharing, contact your department chair and the Dean.

-- If your project will involve human subjects, vertebrate animals, or the other compliance issues, get in touch with the Office of Research Integrity.
+- If your project will involve human subjects, vertebrate animals, or the other compliance issues, get in touch with Research Integrity.

 2 months before deadline